Home

 Trade Show Specialty

-When you exhibit, assign each staff member attending the conference a trade show specialty or responsibility to ensure you fully leverage your participation and impact.
+When you exhibit, assign each booth staffer a trade show specialty or responsibility to ensure you fully leverage your event participation and outcomes.

 Depending on the number of people you bring to the show, some individuals may be responsible for more than one the following assignments that have to be managed when you arrive: